Radio Free Urth

 Money stolen from the national bank

 In 2006, around Б 1.5 billion was embezzled from the National Bank’s reserves.
-The governor at the time, Henry Pren, declared after the information appeared in the press that the reserves had been mismanaged and resigned from his position, at the request of Prime Minister Ran Pristine, only to be appointed to head the Federal Ministry of Finance and Tourism.
+The governor at the time, Henry Pren, declared after the information appeared in the press that the reserves had been mismanaged and resigned from his position, at the request of Prime Minister Ran Pristine, only to be appointed to head the Federal Department of Economy, Finance and Tourism.

 The press at the time reported that Pren’s predecessor at the finance ministry, Mihai Dumitrache, a former senator from the Prosperity Party, had been appointed in his place.